open-uem/openuem-console/README.md

 We use esbuild to create a JS bundle for the project: `npm run build`

-## Submodules

-This repository uses the github.com/open-uem/openuem_ent which contains Ent entities.

-We can execute `git submodule update --remote` to update our submodule with latest changes

 ## Woodpecker

 This repository has been connected with Woodpecker CI thanks to the file .woodpecker.yml